Li Na: 2014: Australian Open champion and retirement

 At the Miami Open, she received a first-round bye and walkover in the second round due to the withdrawal of Alisa Kleybanova.
 Li defeated Madison Keys, Carla Suárez Navarro and Caroline Wozniacki en route to a semifinal against Dominika Cibulková, who was projected to make her top-ten debut with her previous win over Agnieszka Radwańska.
-Li improved her perfect record against the Slovakian to 7–0 and booked her place in her first Premier Mandatory final.
+Li improved her perfect record against the Slovak to 7–0 and booked her place in her first Premier Mandatory final.
 In a final featuring the world's top-2 players, Li raced to a 5–2 lead in the first set and wasted a set point, before her opponent, world No. 1 Serena Williams, rallied to steal the set 7–5.
 Li only managed to win a single game in the second set.

 Following a 21–3 start to the season, Li was forced out of the 2014 Porsche Tennis Grand Prix due to a left knee injury, where she was the finalist in 2013.
 She started her clay-court campaign at the Madrid Open, where she recorded wins over Kirsten Flipkens and Zheng Jie in the first two rounds.
 Li then battled past Sloane Stephens in three sets, and was again involved in a narrow three setter in her quarterfinal against Maria Sharapova, eventually succumbing to the Russian after taking the first set comfortably.
 At the Italian Open, Li beat Australians Casey Dellacqua (for her 500th career win) and Sam Stosur, before suffering her first loss to Sara Errani in the quarterfinals.
 After the match, Li told reporters that she had vomited less than 20 minutes prior to stepping onto the court due to food poisoning.
 At the French Open, she was upset by French youngster Kristina Mladenovic in the opening round.
 This was also Li's earliest loss in the tournament.
 Li's first round loss contributed to three negative tennis records.
 Due to fellow 2014 Australian Open men's champion Stan Wawrinka losing in the first round as well, it was the first time in the history of tennis that the reigning Grand Slam winners were ousted in the opening round of their next major.
 Due to top seed Serena Williams losing in the second round, it was the first time in Open Era history that the two top seeded women have lost before the third round at any Grand Slam tournament.
 After No. 3 seed Agnieszka Radwańska lost in the third round, it was also the first time in the Open Era that none of the top-3 seeds advanced past the third round.

 Li chose not to play a warm-up event before the third major of the season got underway.
 Her dip in form continued at the 2014 Wimbledon Championships, where she was eliminated in the third round by Barbora Záhlavová-Strýcová, having beaten Paula Kania and Yvonne Meusburger in the first and second rounds, respectively.
 In July, Li and coach Rodríguez parted ways.